Before getting to know the Smooth Fox Terrier temperament, it’s important to understand a bit more about the breed itself.

 The Health and Lifespan of a Smooth Fox Terrier

-If you’re looking to spend as much time with your pup as possible, then the Smooth Fox Terrier is a good choice.
-That’s because she has a rather lengthy lifespan, on average living between 12 and 15 years and, in some cases, even up to 19 years!
+The Smooth Fox Terrier is a good choice.
+He has a rather lengthy lifespan, on average living between 12 and 15 years and, in some cases, even up to 19 years!

-Overall, this breed tends to be a rather healthy one, though, like any dog, she can certainly suffer from her fair share of ailments as well, including deafness, eye disorders, skeletal problems, and shoulder dislocations.
+Overall, this breed tends to be a rather healthy one.
+Although, like any dog, he can certainly suffer from his fair share of ailments.

 Grooming Your Smooth Fox Terrier

-That’s because when it comes to grooming, he’s rather low maintenance.
+That’s because when it comes to grooming, he’s low maintenance.

 You can use either scissors or clippers to keep a Smooth Fox Terrier’s coat looking clean.
-This is because the hair on her body grows evenly over the entire body – no rough collars or fluffy tails here!
+This is because the hair on his body grows evenly over the entire body.
+No rough collars or fluffy tails here!

-Most important, as in any other routine pet maintenance, is to keep her nails trimmed and to make sure that the hair between her foot pads is clean.
+Most importantly, keep his nails trimmed and to make sure that the hair between his foot pads is clean.

-You should also regularly brush a Smooth Fox Terrier’s teeth – not because she is more susceptible to dental problems in particular, but because maintaining oral hygiene is important to her overall health.
+You should also regularly brush a Smooth Fox Terrier’s teeth.
+Not because he is more susceptible to dental problems, but because maintaining oral hygiene is important to his overall health.

 Understanding the Smooth Fox Terrier Temperament